top of page

 2. If ignored by the formal democracy, Tarka Accord can seek to replace it in elections in order to directly apply the democratic will of the public.

 Specifically to those in places of political power: please note that this push for political influence is not inherently a threat against those who already have power.
 Tarka Accord is pushing for an improved democracy, not simply to oust others from power – so we would be willing to work with those in government and vying for government positions in order to press forth democratic reforms.
-However, if groups decide to work against the will of the public through Tarka Accord, then they will be pushed aside.
+However, if groups decide to work against the will of the public through Tarka Accord, then they will be pushed aside to the best of our ability.

 bottom of page